vgarmes/vgarmes.github.io/src/content/writing/mise-as-nvm-replacement.md

 Recently, I discovered a new tool at work that I believe will replace nvm for me: [mise-en-place](https://mise.jdx.dev/) (or just "mise").
 They describe themselves as the "front-end to your dev env" 🙌.

 While nvm is Node-specific, mise is a universal version manager.
 With mise, you can manage not only Node.js, but also Bun, Deno, Go, Python, Rust, and more.
+Version preferences are simply managed using a `mise.toml` file in each project, or a global `config.toml` file.

-Version preferences are managed using a `mise.toml` file in each project, or a global `config.toml` file.
+If you want a simpler, more flexible way to manage Node.js versions and other runtimes, mise is a great option.
+It has quickly become an essential tool in my workflow.
+Here’s how you can get started:

 ## Seting up mise